 Equipped with a button in the back to adjust the size for a perfect fit.

 Meets the Australian Equestrian safety standards.

-Available in Black Sand and Blue Sand
+Available in Black Sand, Blue Sand and Silver Sand

 What exactly is MIPS?

 The MIPS Brain Protection System is a helmet-integrated, low-friction layer designed to reduce rotational motion transferred to the brain from angled impacts to the head.
 This layer creates a way for the rotational force to be absorbed and redirected rather than transmitted to the brain during an impact.
 It’s held in place with flexible bands that clip the MIPS liner to the helmet’s foam in multiple anchor points.
 The system sounds simple, but in reality, this technology was developed and tested over countless hours in a lab.
 Visit this page on MIPS technology to learn more about how it works.